Chat with us, powered by LiveChat

 If any of your jars do not seal properly, refrigerate, and use within a week.

-What Can You do with Home Canned Tomatoes?
+What Can You Do with Home Canned Tomatoes?

 canned tomatoes in mason jars